jokergoo/circlize/README.md

 There is also a Perl module `R::Comment2Man` to convert comments to documentary files.

-Comments are marked as the Markdown-style.
+Comments are marked as Markdown-style.

-It still has a lot of bugs, but it at least works.
+It still has a lot of bugs, but at least it works.

-The module could be run as:
+The module can be run as:

     perl -Ilib -MR::Comment2Man -e "R::Comment2Man->draft('R/')"